River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 **`Game.Companies.WorkProvider` (instance-side example)**
 - `m_MaxWorkers`

-- runtime value; normally not hot-updated from prefab edits in Options UI
+- WorkProvider.m_MaxWorkers is runtime/cached
-- Means that updating `WorkplaceData` in 2 above only applies to new buildings but not existing ones.
+- updating `WorkplaceData` in 2 above only applies to new buildings but not existing ones without extra code.
-- `WorkProvider` is game computed and needs extra code to make "instant" changes on buildings
 - or a player action to naturally trigger the game job (build new building or add an extension triggers game to run the job and read `WorkplaceData` again).

 ---